morgankenyon/OpenDataDisc/README.md

 Will that mix actually produce something usable?
 No idea.

-## Current Project Status
+## Current Project Phase

-Status: Early Alpha Stage
+Phase: Getting to know hardware

 At this point I just have a microcontroller, some sensors, and (not very much) code.